wireapp/wire-server/docs/reference/user/registration.md

 ## Registration without pre-verification {#RefRegistrationNoPreverification}

+_NOTE: This flow is currently not used by any clients.
+At least this was the state on 2020-04-28_

 It is also possible to call `POST /register` without verifying the email address or phone number, in which case the account will have to be activated later by calling [`POST /activate`](activation.md#RefActivationSubmit).
 Sample API request and response:

 ```